pdtpools/pdt-tools/README.md

 draftTx.sh --name key-deposit --key-deposit --from $(cat payment.addr) --certificate-file stake.cert
 ```

-2. Copy the `key-deposit.draft` file to the air-gapped machine and on it:
+2. Copy the `key-deposit.draft` file to the air-gapped machine and on it run:
 ```bash
 signRawTx.sh --name key-deposit --signing-key-file stake.skey --signing-key-file payment.skey
 ```

-3. Copy the `key-deposit.signed` file to the block producer machine and on it:
+3. Copy the `key-deposit.signed` file to the block producer machine and on it run:
 ```bash
 submitTx.sh --name key-deposit
 ```